 Author of over 70 papers and inventor of over 167 issued patents, he has been awarded 2016 Scientist of the Year by R&D Magazine; Misha Mahowald Prize; ACM's Gordon Bell Prize; USENIX/FAST Test of Time Award; Best Paper Awards at ASYNC and IDEMI; First Place, Science/NSF International Science & Engineering Visualization Contest; IIT Bombay Distinguished Alumni Award; Runner-up for the 2014 Science Breakthrough of the Year; 2015 R&D 100 Award (Editor's Choice for IT/Electrical); and is a Fellow of IEEE and World Technology Network.
 In 2013 and 2014, he was named the Best of IBM.
 On their 40th Anniversary, EE Times named him amongst 10 Electronic Visionaries to watch.
 TrueNorth Brain-inspired Processor has been accepted into the Computer History Museum.

-At IBM, he has won the Pat Goldberg Memorial Best Paper award twice, an Outstanding Innovation Award, an Outstanding Technical Achievement Award, and Communication Systems Best Paper Award.
+Dr. Modha has made significant contributions to IBM Businesses via innovations in caching algorithms for storage controllers, clustering algorithms for services, and coding theory for disk drives.
+At IBM, he has won the Pat Goldberg Memorial Best Paper award (Three Times), an Outstanding Innovation Award, an Outstanding Technical Achievement Award, and Communication Systems Best Paper Award.
 He is an IBM Master Inventor.
 In 2010, he was elected to the IBM Academy of Technology.
 In 2014, he was appointed an IBM Fellow.